pygamelib/pygamelib/README-Legacy.md

  * The colored squares and rectangle are now in pygamelib.assets.graphics with the exact same name.
  * The coloring text functions have been moved to a new Text class in pygamelib.base.
- * the get_key() function was moved to
+ * the get_key() function was moved to **pygamelib.engine.Game**.

 There is also new modules and features but please see the release notes of [pygamelib](https://pypi.org/project/pygamelib/).

 The general idea is to limit the number of imports and to group things by functional similitude.

 Hopefully it's not too much work to convert your software.

+## Real breaking changes

+There is a couple of things that changed and are breaking previous implementations:

+ * BoardItem.size() -> BoardItem.inventory_space(): with the introduction of pygamelib.gfx.core.Sprite and BoardComplexItem we needed to have actual item's size.
+Previously size was used to calculate how much space was used in the inventory.
+The internals are up to date but if you were using the size attribute, you should pay attention to that change.
+ * Projectile: *args replaced by callback_parameters.
+In the Projectile class, the extra parameters passed to the hit_callback were a mess.
+So it is now using the same formalism than the GenericActionableStructure.

+There is also a lot of class variables that were changed into properties.
+Please read the documentation.
+In case it was not clear Sprites (pygamelib.gfx.core.Sprite) are not describing the same thing as before (formerly pygamelib.Assets.Sprites now pygamelib.assets.graphics.Models).